Hkayy47/Hkayy47/README.md

 hetansh — i work on the layer between a model and the truth:
           retrieval, context compression, grounding, evals.
-          when the thing needs to exist, i ship the whole stack.
+          when the thing needs to exist, i ship the whole stack. researching context optimization, NLP, and HCI with LLMs. learning C++, RL, Go and more.
 $ cat now.md

   → context compression for RAG — cutting tokens without cutting answers